RybergGroup/MushroomPhylogeny/README.md

 Trim poor quality bases and assemble into a contig (**Assemble -> Reassemble everything with CAP3 external assembler plugin**).
 You can now edit the consensus sequence (only if necessary) or reverse complement it if it is in the incorrect orientation.
 Save the consensus sequence (**File -> Save consensus as Fasta**) (be sure to give it a good name - the name of the mushroom and the gene).

-*Imp*: Verify that you actually did amplify a mushroom and the correct gene by [BLASTing](https://blast.ncbi.nlm.nih.gov/Blast.cgi) your consensus sequence.
+*Imp*: Verify that you actually did amplify a mushroom sequence by [BLASTing](https://blast.ncbi.nlm.nih.gov/Blast.cgi) your consensus sequence.

 ## 2. Assembling datasets for each locus